Development Team

 Backup power solutions

-Yes.
 The Rider includes backup power systems for essential building operations.
 While the building does not advertise full-unit generator power, it does include:

 • Emergency backup generators for life-safety systems